 She carries the message that poverty will be alleviated when our world's children are given their most basic needs and human rights -- a loving home, food and an education.
 She believes this can be achieved during her lifetime.

-Jeremy’s feature-film directorial debut, In Their Skin, starring Selma Blair and James D’Arcy world premiered at Tribeca Film Festival – where it was acquired by IFC for an international theatrical release.
-The film continued on a worldwide festival run from Toronto to Paris and picked up a Golden Hugo Nomination at Chicago Film Festival while receiving praise from media outlets such as The Hollywood Reporter, New York Times, Variety, Movie Buzzer & Flixist.
+At age 27, Jeremy’s feature-film directorial debut, In Their Skin, a powerful psychological thriller starring Selma Blair and James D’Arcy world premiered at Tribeca Film Festival – where it was acquired by IFC for an international theatrical release.
+The film continued on a worldwide festival run from Toronto to Paris and picked up a Golden Hugo Nomination at Chicago Film Festival while receiving praise from media outlets such as The Hollywood Reporter, New York Times & Variety.

-His recent entry into the advertising world in the creative duo Co.Lab landed him a nomination for the Young Directors Award at the 2015 Cannes Lion Festival.
-Their authentic visual documentary style and approach has already received praise in the top trades such as AdWeek, Creativity, Adage, Adland & Shots.
-For Commercials he is signed with Arts & Sciences and has worked with brands such as MasterCard, CitiBank, Chevrolet, Nike & Clinique.
+His entry into the advertising world landed him a nomination for the Young Directors Award at the 2015 Cannes Lion Festival.
+His authentic visual documentary style and approach received praise in the top trades such as AdWeek, Creativity, Adage, Adland & Shots.
+In his short couple years in the industry he created campaigns with global brands such as MasterCard, Lulu Lemon, CitiBank, Nike & Chevrolet.